We list upcoming webinars here. Selected recorded webinars are listed when available.

 How to Advance Care Planning During COVID by Takeshi Uemura MD

-Geriatric ECHO Webinar are on the second Wednesday of the month from 12:00 – 1:00 pm
+Geriatric ECHO Webinar are on the second Wednesday of the month from 12:00 – 1:00 pm.
+To register for this and future ECHO events.

 Tue 2/9 Implementing the COVID-19 Toolkit and Best Practices for Serious Illness Conversations using Telehealth